mat1/building-microservices/exercises/1-first-app.md

 ## Prerequisite

-Before you can build and start the workshop you must install and confiugre the following products on your development machine:
+Before you can build and start the workshop you must install and configure the following products on your development machine:

 - Java 8